sethforprivacy/sethforprivacy.com/content/posts/proposed-bitcoin-privacy-improvements.md

 > ***Pros (specifically Dandelion++ iteration):*** Prevents deterministic linking of transactions back to their originating node by active surveillance of the p2p network; Provides strong network-level privacy without necessitating use of an anonymity network (which have their own serious DoS/Sybil issues)

-> ***Cons (specifically Dandelion++ iteration):*** Transaction broadcast takes much longer (usually 1-1.5min for complete propogation instead of just a few seconds); Opens up new DoS vectors if using a malicious remote node and not your own
+> ***Cons (specifically Dandelion++ iteration):*** Transaction broadcast takes much longer (usually 1-1.5min for complete propagation instead of just a few seconds); Opens up new DoS vectors if using a malicious remote node and not your own

 Dandelion is an approach to bringing plausible deniability to the Bitcoin peer-to-peer network in a way that prevents others on the network from deterministically tying transactions with the originating node.
 It does this by selecting a set of nodes to transmit the transaction to in series (one at a time, called the "stem" phase) and then only transmit to the rest of the network after a pre-determined number of nodes have also transmitted the transaction (called the "fluff" phase).